Skip to main content

 WorkflowIntended Primary ParticipantsIntegration Guide

-NOTE: Publishers can choose to leverage the SDK for JavaScript or complete their own server-only integration without using an SDK.
+NOTE: Publishers can choose to integrate using Prebid, leverage the SDK for JavaScript, or complete their own server-side integration without using an SDK.

 The following diagram summarizes all four workflows.
 For each workflow, the participants, components, EUID identifier types, and numbered steps are color-coded.